lamsfoundation/lams/lams_bb_integration/readme.txt

 4. Configuring the LAMS Server for Blackboard Integration
 ================================================================================
 	1. Login to LAMS as sysadmin
-	2. Open the Sys Admin window, thne navigate to the "Maintain Integrated Servers page.
+	2. Open the Sys Admin window, the navigate to the "Maintain Integrated Servers page.
 	3. Click "Add New Server"
 	4. Put in the same ID and key as blackboard